GeowazM/Remote_Sensing_in_QGIS/README.md

 ## 4. Calculate NDVI & NDWI
 <br>

-The Normalized Difference Vegetation Index (NDVI) is an indicator of healthy vegetation and thus closely linked to vegetation density and productivity (Tucker & Sellers 1986).
+The *Normalized Difference Vegetation Index (NDVI)* is an indicator of healthy vegetation and thus closely linked to vegetation density and productivity (Tucker & Sellers 1986).
 The NDVI is calculated using the spectral reflectance measurements of the red and infrared (NIR) wavelength and can range from -1 to +1.

 > NDVI = ( NIR – red ) / ( NIR + red )

 <br>

-The NDWI is an index which is sensitive to the water content of vegetation and is similar to the NDVI.
+The *Normalized Difference Water Index* is sensitive to the water content of vegetation and is similar to the NDVI.
 High NDWI values indicate a high water content of the vegetation.
 (Gao, B.C., Remote Sensing of the Environment, p.257(1996)).
 For Sentinel-2 data the NDWI needs Band 8 (NIR) and Band 12 (MIR).

 The NDWI results from the following equation:
 > NDWI = ( NIR - MIR ) / ( NIR + MIR )